kbrose/vsc-python-indent/README.md

     |x, y, z)
 ```

+If you never want to have the closing bracket end up on its own line (i.e. you always want to just indent by the set tab size), use the `keepHangingBracketOnLine` configuration setting. *Warning:* This may cause confusing indentation with function definitions as the argument list and the function code may end up at the same indentation level.

-It's not often used, but a backslash to continue a line will result in the next line being indented.
+It's not often used, but a backslash to continue a line will also result in the next line being indented.

 ```python
 my_long_calculation = 1234 + \